kevinfAAA/kevs-project-portfolio-3/README.md

 - The program should scrape the following information:
     1. The Job Title.
     2. The name of the Company that are hiring for the job.
-    3. The Salary being offer for the job if available.
+    3. The Salary being offered for the job if available.
     4. A Summary giving a description of the role on offer.
 - The first five job heading will be sent to terminal to show that the program run successfully.
-- The program will send the the scraped data of the first five pages of the Indeed website and populate the jobs.csv file with it for analysis by the user.
+- The program will send the scraped data of the first five pages of the Indeed website and populate the jobs.csv file with it for analysis by the user.

 <a name="How-to-use"></a>

 # 2. How to use
 [Go to the top](#table-of-contents)

-When the program is run, the user will be asked to questions:
+When the program is run, the user will be asked two questions:

 1. what job are you looking for?
 2. Where are you looking to work?

-The first question asks the user to input the job they are looking for, the program then adds that input to job title section in the url.
+The first question asks the user to input the job they are looking for, the program then adds that input to job title section in the URL.
 <br>
-The second question asks the user to input the location they would the the job to be in, the then adds that input to the location section in the url.
+The second question asks the user to input the location they would the job to be in, the then adds that input to the location section in the URL.
 <br>
-Once the user inputs there details the program requests this information from the first five pages of the indeed.ie website
+When the user inputs there details the program requests this information from the first five pages of the indeed.ie website.
 <br>
 url = 'https://ie.indeed.com/jobs?q={job_type}&l={location}&start={page}'
 <br>
-The page section in the above url requests the page which steps in 10 meaning:
+The page section in the above URL requests the page which steps in 10 meaning:

 - Page 1 = 0
 - Page 2 = 10